Faculty/Staff Wellness

 Sugar Campaign

-Program was offered Spring 2016
+The program was offered Spring of 2016

 Be sugar savvy, eat healthier, and feel better!
 Did you know that excess added sugar is linked to diabetes, heart disease, metabolic syndrome, and more?
 Events include an expert panel, a talk with Dr. Robert Lustig, Sugar Savvy Day, and 15-minute staff presentations.